 - Eat Your Veggies.
 Fresh fruits and vegetables of different colors are loaded with vitamins, minerals, antioxidants and lots of fiber.
-Chew your calories, rather than drinking them.
 Your body needs solid foods for roughage.
-Sugary drinks lead to consuming more calories than your body needs, which may result in you becoming over-weight.
+There are more calories than your body needs in sugary drinks.
+This may result in you becoming over-weight.

 - Eat Your Protein.
 Meat, chicken, and fish are not the only ways to get protein.
 Eating rice and beans together is a complete protein.
 There are vegans and vegetarians who live healthy lives by eating plant proteins.
 Protein will make you feel full and help reduce cravings.

 - Eat Fatty Fish.
 It is loaded with healthy omega-3 fatty acids and other various nutrients.
-Salmon is one such fatty fish that is loaded with high-quality protein and healthy fats.
+Salmon is a fatty fish, loaded with high-quality protein and healthy fats.

 - Nuts eaten in moderation, are a healthy way to get magnesium, vitamin E, fiber and other nutrients.